-But the inside of the church is even more impressive.
-The ornate carvings, the decorated columns, the mesmerizing stained glass – La Sagrada Familia is a true masterpiece, and you shouldn’t treat it as anything else.
+But the inside of this UNESCO world heritage site is even more impressive.
+The ornate carvings, the decorated columns, the mesmerizing stained glass windows – La Sagrada Familia is a true masterpiece, and you shouldn’t treat it as anything else.

 Another place worth visiting that’s just outside the Gothic Quarter is the Picasso Museum.
-With more than 4,000 works of art by Picasso, this museum has one of the largest collections of works from the famous Spanish artist.
+With more than 4,000 works of art by Picasso, the Barcelona Picasso Museum has one of the largest collections of works from the famous Spanish artist.
 That includes some of Picasso’s earlier works, the most famous of which has to be Woman with Bonnet.
 The museum’s collection features works from all of Picasso’s different periods and styles, and it’s perhaps the best place in Barcelona for art lovers.

 End your first day with dinner and drinks – or rather with tapas and Sangria.
 I’d recommend one of the rooftop bars in the Gothic Quarter since a nighttime panorama of the city is the perfect way to end your first day in Barcelona.